Code-Institute-Submissions/Code-Institute-MS2-myVeganBuddy/README.md

 > - _"My friends and I are all big gym goers, and I've been trying to convince them to turn vegan for ages now, but it is so difficult to find resources out there that have (real) nutritional information online."_
 > - _"Working and studying take a lot of time, so cooking is not always possible - being vegan, that means my options are often reduced.
 I'd like to be able to find new ideas that fit in my schedule."_

+> - _"I have a severe nut allergy, so I usually spend a lot of time researching about recipes, often looking for detailed information.
+It'd be handy if I could find recipes matching different options, such as allergens and ingredients."_

 ---